slingr-stack/http-service/README.md

 }
 ```

-In webhooks you will have all the information of the request in the event:
+In webhooks, you will have all the information of the request in the event:

 ```js
 sys.logs.info('request info: ' + JSON.stringify(event.data.requestInfo));